husarion/rosbot-autonomy/README.md

 ## Flashing the ROSbot's Firmware

-To flash the Micro-ROS based firmware for STM32F4 microcontroller responisble for low-level functionalities of ROSbot 2R/PRO, execute in the ROSbot's shell:
+To flash the Micro-ROS based firmware for STM32F4 microcontroller responisble for low-level functionalities of ROSbot 2, 2R and 2 PRO, execute in the ROSbot's shell:

 ```bash
 docker stop rosbot microros || true && docker run \